Splines/eslint-plugin-erb/DEV.md

 ## Merge strategies

-- Feature branches to `dev`: squash commit
+We develop directly on `main`.
+Whenever a release is ready, we create a new release tag and publish to npm.

-- Continuous Release from `dev` to `main`: standard merge commit
+- Main branch: protected, only PRs allowed (tests must pass).
+Use squash commits (!)
-- Hotfixes: branch off `main`, merge PR into `main` via squash commit, then merge back `main` to `dev` via standard merge commit.
+- Finally: continuous release by creating a `release/*` branch and merging it into `main` via a PR.

 ## Create a new release (and publish to npm)